Algorithm Configuration for Structured Pfaffian Settings: Online learning

+which implies the desired bound.
+Here we have upper bounded the expected regret by $T$ in the low probability failure event where the uniform convergence does not hold. \end{proof}

-The above result reduces the problem of verifying dispersion to showing that the expected number of discontinuities $\bbE[D(T, s)]$ along any axis-aligned path $s$ is $\tilde{O}(\epsilon T)$, which together with Theorem \ref{thm:VC-bound-Pfaffian} implies that the sequence of functions is $1/2$-dispersed.
+The above result reduces the problem of verifying dispersion to showing that the expected number of discontinuities $\bbE[D(T, s)]$ along any axis-aligned path $s$ is $\tilde{O}(\epsilon T)$, which together with Theorem \ref{thm:VC-bound-Pfaffian} implies that the sequence of functions is $f$-point-dispersed with $f(T,\epsilon)=\tilde{O}(\epsilon T+\sqrt{T})$, which in turn implies no-regret online learning (Theorem \ref{thm:dispersion-no-regret}).